MicrosoftDocs/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/no-supported-authentication-methods-found-response.md

 _**Topic Last Modified:** 2012-05-21_

-The Microsoft Exchange Remote Connectivity Analyzer sends an HTTP request to test the authentication methods of a specified service.
+The Microsoft Remote Connectivity Analyzer sends an HTTP request to test the authentication methods of a specified service.
 If a 401 unauthorized response is received, the Analyzer expects certain WWW-Authenticate headers in the response.
 These headers indicate the supported authentication methods for the service.
 If no WWW-Authenticate headers are received, the Analyzer generates the following error:

 "No supported Authentication Methods found in Response"